The 8 best clear mascaras for subtly enhancing and lifting your natural lashes

 RRP: £3 | Brush type: Bristle

-As one of the cheapest products I tested for this guide, this 17. option took me by complete surprise.
-Upon unscrewing the lid, this slender brush was loaded with the clear formula but imparted just the right amount of product.
-I didn’t need to go back to apply more, which was a rarity with the other clear mascaras I tested.
+As one of the cheapest products I tested for this guide by far, this clear mascara from Boots brand 17. really took me by surprise when I tested it out.
+Upon unscrewing the lid, its slender brush was loaded with the clear formula, but imparted just the right amount of product.
+I didn’t need to go back for a second application, which was a rarity compared with the other clear mascaras I tested.

-The product dried pretty quickly and didn’t leave behind any sticky residue.
-It also did a decent job of adding texture to my brows, though it didn’t leave my eyebrow hairs feeling as flexible as it did my lashes.
+The product dried down pretty quickly and didn’t leave behind any sticky residue, which I appreciated.
+It also did a decent job of adding texture to my brows, though, when applied to brows, it didn’t leave those hairs feeling as flexible as it did my lashes.

 Reviewed by: Annie Milroy, Kenedee Fowler